AquAdvantage salmon: Genetic modification

 The AquAdvantage salmon was developed in 1989 by the addition of a single copy of the opAFP-GHc2 construct, which consists of a promoter sequence from ocean pout directing the production of a growth hormone protein using the coding sequence from Chinook salmon.
 The continuous expression of this transgene allows the fish to grow all year-round instead of only during spring and summer.
 The stability of the new DNA construct was tested, revealing no additional mutational effects during insertion other than the two desired genes.
 These GM fish were back-crossed (a two-generation breeding protocol that starts by generating a hybrid offspring between two inbred strains, one of them carrying the mutation of interest) to wild-type Atlantic salmon, and the genetically modified EO-1ɑ gene sequence was identical in the second through fourth generations, indicating that the insertion is stable.

 While wild Atlantic salmon (Salmo salar) have two sets of chromosomes, raised AquaAdvantage salmon have three sets (i.e. triploid).
 Induction of triploidy by treatment of eggs renders the fish sterile, reducing the risk of interbreeding with wild-type fish if any of the genetically modified fish were introduced into the wild.
+The inserted growth hormone gene is placed under control of a promoter sequence derived from the antifreeze protein of the ocean pout (Macrozoarces americanus).
+This promoter enables sustained growth hormone expression throughout the year, rather than the seasonal expression observed in wild salmon.